no-chris/chord-symbol/README.md

 `ChordSymbol` will transform a string representing a chord (`Cm7`, for example) into a suite of intervals (`1, b3, 5, b7`) and individual notes (`C, Eb, G, Bb`).
 It will also normalize the chord symbol, such as it doesn't matter if the original input was `Cm7`, `CMINOR7`, `C7min`, or `C7mi`: `ChordSymbol` will consistently render it as `Cmi7`.
 And if you prefer a different kind of normalization, `ChordSymbol` allows you to configure the rendering to your taste.

-See it in action on the [demo site](https://chord-symbol.netlify.app/)!
+See it in action on the [demo site](https://chord-symbol.netlify.app/) or in [ChordMark](https://chordmark.netlify.app), the newest chord charts format!

 <!-- toc -->